-A method is required to detect the cwnd-limited condition.
-In simple terms this method is true only when the TCP sender's FlightSize is equal to or larger than the cwnd.
+In simple terms this condition is true only when the TCP sender's FlightSize is equal to or larger than the cwnd.
 However, an implementation must consider other constraints on the way in which cwnd variable is used, for instance the need to support methods such as the Nagle Algorithm and TCP Segment Offload (TSO).
 This can result in a sender becoming cwnd-limited when the cwnd is nearly, rather than completely, equal to the FlightSize.